Kashigu/BlackRose/README.md

 ## How to Install
 Clone the repository
-Make sure you have ts-node installed globally on your system or it will never work if you dont have it run: npm install -g ts-node
+Make sure you have ts-node installed globally on your system or else it will never work if you dont have it run: npm install -g ts-node
-Inside of the folder run npm link
+Inside of the folder run npm install and npm link

+If you receive a message about ExecutionPolicy go to your Windows Powershell in Administrator mode and write this command:
+Set-ExecutionPolicy RemoteSigned -Scope CurrentUser
+If answered write Y

+If you desire to go back just run:
+Set-ExecutionPolicy Restricted -Scope CurrentUser
+If answered write Y

 ## Important Notice
 This project is intended for educational purposes only.
 It is a demonstration of my comprehension with how Compilers and Programming Languages work.